robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/contextView/readme.md

     _context = new Context()
         .extend(ContextViewExtension)
-        .configure(this);
+        .configure(new ContextView(this));

-Note: The extension must be installed before a DisplayObjectContainer is provided or the DisplayObjectContainer will not be processed.
+Note: The extension must be installed before the ContextView is provided or it will not be processed.

-In the example above we provide the instance "this" to use as the Context View.
+In the example above we provide the instance "this" to use as the view.
 We assume that "this" is a valid DisplayObjectContainer.